Weak ergodic theorem for Markov chains without invariant countably additive measures: Main rezult: Weak Ergodic Theorem

-{\bf Corollary 4.3.} Suppose that the conditions of Theorem 4.1 are satisfied.
-Then for any initial measure $ \eta \in S_{ba} $ the sequence of measures $ \lambda_n^\eta $ $\tau_C$-weakly converges to the measure $ \mu $ and to every invariant measure of the Markov chain $ \zeta \in \Delta $, even when the measure $ \mu $ is not invariant.
+{\bf Corollary 3.1.} Suppose that the conditions of Theorem 3.1 are satisfied.
+Then for any initial measure $ \eta \in S_{ba} $ the sequence of measures $ \lambda_n^\eta $ $\tau_C$-weakly converges to the measure $ \mu $ and to every invariant measure of the Markov chain $ \zeta \in \Delta_{ba} $, even when the measure $ \mu $ is not invariant.

-The first version of Theorem 4.1 was introduced back in 1981 in our paper [6] (Theorem 4).
+The first version of Theorem 3.1 was introduced back in 1981 in our paper \cite{Zhd1981} (Theorem 4).
 There we consider an arbitrary metric space $ (X, \rho) $ on which all countably additive measures are regular.
 It is assumed that the limit measure $ \mu $ is countably additive (and regular).
-The condition (*) for the weak convergence of Cesaro means for MC is the same as in the present paper.
+The condition $(ii)$ for the weak convergence of Cesaro means for MC is the same as in the present paper.

-Later (in 2003) in our paper [9] (Theorem 13.1) a generalization of this theorem was proved to the case of an arbitrary normal topological space $ (X, \tau) $, on which countably additive measures may not be regular.
+Later (in 2003) in our paper \cite{Zhd2003b} (Theorem 13.1) a generalization of this theorem was proved to the case of an arbitrary normal topological space $ (X, \tau) $, on which countably additive measures may not be regular.
 Moreover, the limit measure $ \mu $ was assumed to be countably additive and regular.

-In this paper, Theorem 4.1, which generalizes Theorem 4 of [6] and Theorem 13.1 of [9], makes an essential weakening of the conditions: the limit measure $ \mu $ can now be only finitely additive (but regular).
-This extends the applicability of Theorem 4.1 to specific MC examples.
+In this paper, Theorem 3.1, which generalizes Theorem 4 of \cite{Zhd1981} and Theorem 13.1 of \cite{Zhd2003b}, makes an essential weakening of the conditions: the limit measure $ \mu $ can now be only finitely additive (but regular).
+The scheme of the proof of Theorem 3.1 in this article is similar to the scheme of the proof of Theorem 13.1 in paper \cite{Zhd2003b}.
+This extends the applicability of Theorem 3.1 to specific MC examples.

-This new result was preliminary briefly presented in July 2018 at a conference in the city of Vilnius and published (without proof) in the conference proceedings [11].

-\section{\bf Example for using Theorem 4.1.}
+\section{\bf Example for using Theorem 3.1.}